Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-gcp-mp-tls-redb/README.md

 4. Create a TLS-enabled Redis Enterprise database (REDB) from GCP Marketplace Assuming you have created a REDB instance in GCP Marketplace.
 The following will demonstrate to enable mTLS and download the required key and certificates for secure connection.
-* Turn On "Transport layer security (TLS)"
-* Check "Required TLS client authentiation"
+Turn On "Transport layer security (TLS)" and check "Required TLS client authentiation"
 ![TLS One](./img/tls_1.png)

 * Click the "Generate certificate" button